 This is what some researchers refer to as “learning poverty” — and it’s not exclusive to developing countries.

-In 2019, well before the pandemic, the U.S. National Center for Education Statistics reported that only 35% of fourth-graders performed at or above the reading proficiency threshold.
+In 2019, well before the pandemic, the U.S. National Center for Education Statistics reported that only 35% of fourth-graders (external PDF) performed at or above the reading proficiency threshold.
 At the same time, the percentage of students who “never” or “hardly ever” read for fun has been on a steady rise since the early 1980s.